 Where I live in Alberta we always have spectacular fall sunsets.
 Because the farmers are all harvesting the fields, it creates a lot of dust in the atmosphere and creates a magical wash of color across the sky at dusk.

+Fall is a great season for amazing sunsets.
 Look around your area, get out of the city if you’re in an urban area, and go and photograph some sunsets.

 NOTE: Keep in mind the term “harvest moon” exists for a reason.
 Go find out why!